NickRomanchuk/ghost-simulator/README.txt

-Name: Nicholas Romanchuk
+Author: Nicholas Romanchuk
-Student ID: 101214965
+Date: May 9th, 2024

-Program's Purpose: To create a program in C, that simulates a ghost hunt in a building.
-Program will initialize a map of connected rooms,
+Program Description: Program writtn in C that simulates a ghost hunt in a haunted house through multithreading.
-                  four hunters (each with a single device they can use to collect evidence), a ghost (wandering around and leaving evidence for hunters).
-Hunters can move rooms, collect evidence, or review evidence.
+      Program will initialize a "map" of connected rooms, four hunters (each with a single device they can use to collect evidence), a ghost (wandering around and leaving evidence for hunters).
+Hunters can move rooms, collect evidence, or review all collected evidence.
 Ghosts can move rooms or leave evidence.
 When a hunter is in a room with a ghost, their fear increases, if they are not with a ghost their boredom increases.
 If a ghost is not in a room with the hunter the ghosts boredom increases.
 Hunters can review their collected evidence, and if they find sufficient evidence can leave.
 If a hunters boredom or fear crosses the defined threshold they leave the simulation, if a ghosts bored crosses the defined threshold they leave the simulation.
 Simulation ends when the ghost and all hunters have left the house.
-If the hunters collected enough evidence to guess the correct ghost type they win the simulation!
+If the hunters collected enough evidence to correctly guess the ghost type they win the simulation, otherwise the ghost wins!

 Files Included:
       i) README.txt - authorship details and instructions for compiling and running program